PhilippGnoyke/AsTdEA/README.md

 #### intraVersion\\&lt;versionID&gt;\classCdEdges\\&lt;intra-version smell ID&gt;.csv<br>intraVersion\\&lt;versionID&gt;\packageCdEdges\\&lt;intra-version smell ID&gt;.csv
 Each file represents a dependency matrix for the components that are affected by the respective intra-version cyclic dependency.
 Every pair of outgoing and incoming components is represented by a 0 (no dependency edge) or 1 (dependency edge).
 | Column index | Column name in the .csv        | Column description                                                             |
 |--------------|--------------------------------|--------------------------------------------------------------------------------|
 | 0            | dependency edge outgoing from  | Edges in this row are outgoing from this component (fully qualified name)       |
 | 1            | dependency edge incoming to... | Edges in this column are incoming into this component (fully qualified name); the first row after the header defines the data for each column, separated by commas |

 #### intraVersion\\&lt;versionID&gt;\ProjectMetrics.csv
+These files provide a list of the properties of the respective version.
 | Column index | Column name in the .csv       | Data type      | Range  | Column description                                                                                                                                                  |
 |--------------|-------------------------------|----------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | versionTime                   | Date           | [0,∞)  | This version's time of release (YYYY-MM-DD)                                                                                                                         |